Skip to content

 Each request card shows:

-• The client (avatar and name).
+• The client (avatar and name) and the request title.

 • A link-expiry chip when the request's link has an expiry date — it turns red as expiry approaches.